twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Increase Font Size** – Shows information about the font and size with two numerical strings.
 * **Enable All Toolbar Icons** – Enables all icons in toolbars.
 Do other things to disable most icons in toolbars.
 * **Font Tester Action** – This menu item is intended to change the action used by `TFONTTESTFORM`.
 * **Boink!** – Exit the program silently.
 Located in the **Debug** menu in 10.0 (2016-06-22) until 11.5.0.2430 (2018-12-05), this feature does nothing when selected.
-It may display a critical error which varies whether it can be closed or not, which contains an "OK" button.
+It may display a critical error varying on the closure, which contains an "OK" button.

 **Toolbar Buttons** – The last four buttons are enabled if simple glyphs are edited.
 * Second **Open** and **Print** options in the **Standard** toolbar – Only the second **Print** option uses the same command in the **File** menu or the first **Print** option.
 The second **Open** option icon is blank.